alxwen711/pythonCompetitiveLibrary/README.md

 - Easy to modify for specific problems
 - Practical for use in competition

+There is also a WIP [Style Guide](./docs/styleguide.md) that is based around what I feel works best for competitive programming.

 For any documentation edits (in Python files or README) simply create a pull request and I'll review it as soon as I can.

 If you want to add a new algorithm or data structure file then use the format given in [algorithm.py](./contributing/algorithm.py) by writing your own code below the intial multiline comment.
 For the multiline comment replace all square brackets with the appropriate information; everything else there is optional.
 Testfiles for quality assurance are also appreciated and a template for creating them is found in [algorithmTest.py](./contributing/algorithmTest.py).